 Backed by the Pentagon

-If you're an American producer and you want to get some impressive combat scenes in your movie, you can call the Department of Defense (DoD) and ask for some of their fancy equipment.
-Plus any soldiers who happen to be free.
+If you're an American producer and you want to get some impressive combat scenes in your movie, you can call the Department of Defense (DoD) and ask for some of their fancy equipment, plus any of the appropriate servicemen who happen to be free.
 As the examples show, Uncle Sam can be very generous to filmmakers and help you avert tropes like Artistic License – Military, Improperly Placed Firearms, and Just Plane Wrong.
 One reason for this is, if the film is positive about the military, it is good public relations, and thus the movie supports the mission.
 If the movie is really good — both a positive portrayal of the military and a box-office success — it may even be a boon for military recruiting.
 Indeed, the Navy stated that after the release of Top Gun, the number of young men enlisting with a desire to be Naval aviators went up by 500 percent.
 There's a catch — a Department of Defense project officer will keep an eagle eye on the script and production phases.
 If they don't like the portrayal of the military in your film, they will yank the co-operation.
 This was a major reason for the failure of the TV series Supercarrier.
 Other movies DoD rejected include Forrest Gump (because the army protagonist was stupid), Mars Attacks! (because everyone was stupid), and Independence Day.
 By the way that last one should tell you Pentagon refusal isn't always about wanting to look good but for any number of reasons that may seem arcane to non-DOD personnel.
 Independence Day wasn't supported because it infringed on certain (then classified) facilities that the Pentagon cannot legally either confirm or deny regardless of its dissemination into pop-culture, certainly not in film.
 Still, if your film just has to have a full-sized aircraft carrier, where else can one turn?
 There are options for creative filmmakers.
 For instance, The Asylum filmed its Battleship knockoff American Warships on a museum ship, and CGI can accomplish a lot.
 But for sheer accuracy and time-saving, Pentagon backing remains an enticing option.
 Note that while production assistance rarely comes from all the military services, nevertheless all projects must, without exception, be approved by the Assistant Secretary of Defense for Public Affairs, or his designee, before any full official support can be granted at all.
 If a production is for instance primarily about the Navy and Marine Corps, the production team will probably only maintain contact with representatives from the Department of the Navy.
 Which can occasionally lead to some amusing results.
 The Navy technical advisors will be very careful about getting Navy details right and making sure the Navy looks good on the screen... but might not care one bit if it makes the Army or the Air Force look bad!
 As might be gleaned from that list, movies can certainly succeed and even thrive without the DoD's help.
 Still, it costs quite a bit more money to go it alone, so some filmmakers give concessions on the script rather than face studio rejection.
 Sometimes this can be subtle, while other times it becomes almost a form of Executive Meddling.
 This article covers things in a little more depth.
-This is not a solely American trope - it has happened on both sides of the Iron Curtain (the Red Army supplied extras in astonishing numbers to several epics), and elsewhere.
+This is not a solely American trope, of course - it has happened on both sides of the Iron Curtain (the Red Army supplied extras in astonishing numbers to several epics), and elsewhere.
+The Irish Army lent forces to Braveheart, leading to suggestions that it was their biggest operation for years.
 It’s also not limited to the military.
 If you're shooting a motion picture or television series about any kind of specialized public profession with either lots of hardware or specific locations; such as a police department, fire department, space agency, or even ocean lifeguards; it can be very beneficial from both an artistic and financial point of view to get help from the real thing.

 open/close all folders